Canvas

 You can access Canvas in different ways:

-Create a new canvas: Click the Canvas icon on the left-side panel.
+Click the Canvas icon on the left-side panel to create a new canvas.

 For Generate: Select the aspect ratio you want for your images.